Frequently Asked Questions

 Do I need a fence to adopt a dog?

-Not in every case; in some cases SICSA requires an adopter have a fenced yard due to the dog’s character traits to make sure he or she is safe in his new home.
+Not in every case; in some cases SICSA requires an adopter have a fenced yard due to the dog’s character traits to make sure he or she is safe in the new home.

 Do I need to own a home to adopt?